rwieruch/blog_robinwieruch_content/blog/react-hooks-fetch-data/index.md

 ---
 title: "How to fetch data with React Hooks"
-description: "A tutorial on how to fetch data in React with Hooks from third-party APIs.
-You will use state and effect hooks for the data request from a real API ..."
+description: "Learn the fundamentals about data fetching in client-side React with React Hooks ..."
-date: "2019-03-07T13:50:46+02:00"
+date: "2024-10-16T13:50:46+02:00"
 categories: ["React", "React Hooks"]
 keywords: ["react fetch data hooks"]
 hashtags: ["#ReactJs"]